Frank-Tang17/CS308_SLogo_IDE/doc/API_CHANGES.md

 ### Changes that have been made to the APIs

 #### Overview:
 As an overview of the API changes that we made, there were several changes pertaining to the External API of the Backend of our project, mainly to the Controller class.
 This is because in the end, we decided to use bindings to update the information in the view so that any change in the Model's data will reflect in a change in the view's appearance.
 Everything else, however, has stayed relatively the same, as we are communicating via a CommandBox to send information to the ModelParser (FrontEnd External), communicating in the Model between the CommandDatabase, Commands, and the ModelParser (Backend Internal), and communicating in the FrontEnd Internal between the TurtleView and TurtlePopup classes to show the turtle and its popup menu.
 Overall though, we have a lot of changes we need to add to the APIs because we were not aware what should be added to the APIs.
-As a result, we need to have to add all the public methods we have developed in the time of making this project.
+As a result, we have needed to add all the public methods we have developed in the time of making this project.

+Further, note that my work really hinged around the Frontend Internal section of our project.
+I document the API changes below.
+Before doing so, I want to note that at first, I was hesitant to add binding to our project, since I did not want to change our APIs so drastically.
+However, after thinking through it more, I believed that change itself was not inherently bad—so long as it was beneficial to our project.

+The backend *did* ask to use binding, and at first I was hesitant.
+But now I agree with them that these were positive changes, and I support them.
 #### Frontend Internal

 The Frontend Internal changed mostly due to the implementation of binding.
 This was not in our original plan; however, once we learned more about the concept, we realized that it would simplify our project significantly.